Request Request an Appointment Call Call Our Office Map Map Us

 The most common cause of a toothache is acute decay that has advanced to the more sensitive parts of a tooth.
 Even if the pain temporarily subsides, which can give the false impression that the problem is resolved, you should still pay us a visit to be treated.
 Otherwise, you run the risk of developing a dangerous abscess, which can be life-threatening.

-Do I have to be an existing patient to be seen for a dental emergency?
+Do I have to be an existing patient to be seen for emergency dentistry?

 The last thing you want to hear when you’re confronted with a dental emergency is that you have to be a current patient to receive the vital care you need.
 Even if you’ve never visited our facility, we’re here to provide the care you need to overcome your trauma and to help you prevent the situation in the future.